Even (or especially?) crazy-busy people need a decent meal to start their day. Bircher Muesli to the rescue!

 - pinch ground cinnamon

-- 4 tbsp hemp protein powder I use Wilderness Poets' powder
+- 6 tbsp hemp protein powder I use Wilderness Poets' hemp protein powder - vastly superior to any other brand I've tried

 - 2 tbsp raw nuts